 Visit the Citadel

 As you wander around, don’t miss the Citadel walls!
 It is a 16th-century medieval fortress that sits beside the coast.
-We started by walking along the walls along the sea before walking up the fortress to admire the views of the harbor!
+We started our visit by walking along the walls close to the sea before walking up the fortress to admire the views of the harbor!

 Head to the port for dinner

 For dinner, you can either head back into Nice or head to the Villefranche Port to choose from one of the many seafood restaurants.
 We went to Lou Bantry which was very delicious and very reasonably priced!
 We wanted to enjoy at least one meal beside the water and this was a great choice!
-There are a few others in this area to choose from if Lou Bantry doesn’t work for you!
+There are a few other restaurants along the port to choose from if Lou Bantry doesn’t work for you!

 I hope this Nice itinerary gave you the perfect introduction to the French Riviera!
 3 days in Nice can feel quite overwhelming since there are just so many beautiful day trips to choose from!
 However, 3 days is definitely enough time to get to know Nice and explore at least 2-3 other towns along the coast!
 I hope you have an incredible time in Nice and that you use some of these tips for your own travel planning!